 In addition,

-- Mechanical switches make it easier to build muscle memory do to the tactile feedback
+• Mechanical switches make it easier to build muscle memory due to the tactile feedback

 I find it interesting when you search for an office keyboard either online or in-store, you generally find many standard builds that look like this.

-Spending a decade working in a professional trade was a good indicator on the importance of having quality tools to work with, and working for a digital agency is no different.
+Spending a decade working in a professional trade was a good indicator of the importance of having quality tools to work with, and working in the digital space is no different.

 My Call To Action for You

-Scenario 1: If you spend more than 4-5 hours a day using a computer, I would consider upgrading your daily driver to something with at least mechanical switches and backlit keys.
+Scenario 1: If you spend more than 4-5 hours a day using a computer, I would consider upgrading your daily keyboard to something with at least mechanical switches and backlit keys.

 Scenario 2: If you aspire to have a workspace built for optimal productivity, focus, and comfort, upgrading your keyboard is not a bad place to start.